PsiLotY/greenhouse/README.md

 ## Additional Notes
 The project presentations files, which include the architecture diagram and data-flow diagram can be found in the [GitLab Wiki](https://gitlab.mi.hdm-stuttgart.de/csiot/ss23/greenhouse/-/wikis/home).

+### How it works
+Data is beeing sent on the tpic iot/sensor_data.<br>
+There are 3 detector models that are responsible for handling the data to open the windows, turn on the lights and to start the spinklers.

+- window_events: on each input, starts a lambda function that looks into the timestreamfor the day and gets all devices that have published that day.
+Then gets with a join sql query the five latest timestram entries regarding temperature and the device id and checks if each device id is present with a temperature over 25°C. Depending on the result it sends a message to the iot/sensor_data topic with a special message which can trigger the state transotion.
+- light_events: on each input with a light level above 60 or below 60, start a lambda function which gets each light entry in the timestream which is above the threshold and the one after that.
+It then calculates the total duration of light beeing above the threshold and if it doesn't exceed 8 hours and if it's past 18 o'clock then the light will be turned on.
+Depending on the result it sends a message to the iot/sensor_data topic with a special message which can trigger the state transotion.
+- sprinkler_events: It simply transitions to the next state if the value for the humidity is above 20 or below 20.

+All the states of the models have an on enter event, which sends a message to the iot/actor_data topic.
+This is being picked up by the gateway (receiver.py) and activates different things based on the message. <br>

 # Code Guidelines